 Catch It Early

 Almost 50,000 Americans are diagnosed with last-stage oral cancer every year.
 Oral cancer and other diseases of the mouth need to be identified early to give you more treatment options and a better chance for a successful recovery.
-If you are at higher risk for oral cancer or have noticed any symptoms in the mouth, schedule an appointment with board-certified OMS Dr. King at Garland Oral Surgery in North Texas for an exam and biopsy.
+If you are at higher risk for oral cancer or have noticed any symptoms in the mouth, schedule an appointment with board-certified OMS's Dr. Reddy and Dr. Phillips at Garland Oral Surgery in North Texas for an exam and biopsy.